 Applicability of AS 3 Cash Flow Statements

-This Accounting Standard is not mandatory for Small and Medium Sized Companies2 and non-corporate entities falling in Level II and Level III as defined in Appendix 1 to this Compendium ‘Applicability of Accounting Standards to Various Entities.’
-Such entities are however encouraged to comply with this standard.
+AS 3 Cash Flow Statements isn’t mandatory for SMEs (Small and Medium Enterprises) and non-corporate establishments mentioned in Level II and III of Appendix 1 as provided in the Applicability of Accounting Standards to Various Entities.
+However, such entities are encouraged to follow this accounting standard.

 Cash and Cash Equivalents

 Cash equivalents are held by an enterprise for meeting its short-term cash commitments instead of the purpose of investment or such other purposes.
 For investments to qualify as cash equivalents:

 1. An investment must be easily convertible into cash and

 2. Must be subject to a very low level of risk with respect to changes in its value

 Hence, an investment would qualify to be a cash equivalent only when such an investment has a short maturity of three months or less from its acquisition date.

 AS 3 Cash Flow Statements states that cash flows should exclude the movements between items which forms part of cash or cash equivalents as these are part of an enterprise’s cash management rather than its operating, financing and investing activities.